thenorthstar/HaxBall-Advanced-Penalty-Bot/README.md

 **`voteBanList(player : playerObject) : void`**: Gets the list of players who are able to be banned by vote.
 Note that administrators cannot be voted.

 **`votePlayerForBan(player : playerObject, message : string) : void`**: The player what another players typed as an ID is counted as voted and that means the amount of the votes given to him is increased.
 If reaches to a certain amount (default: a half of the max capacity of the room), then that player will be banned.

+Of course, all these functions must to be invoked on some events, that's why we are using event handlers which the HaxBall Headless API provides for us.
+Now, let's take a look at them and how they are working.

+**`onGamePause(byPlayer : playerObject) : void`**: Is invoked when the game is paused.

+**`onGameStart(byPlayer : playerObject) : void`**: Is invoked when a game is started.
+After this event handler was called, the first player of the red team is made able to shoot with a red arrow which appears behind him.
+In the same time, a countdown starts to count the time remaining for the player to kick.
+The turn is inherited according to the order of the red players on the lobby.
+That is, the turn doesn't advance from the topmost player to the most bottom player.

+**`onGameStop(byPlayer : playerObject) : void`**: Is invoked when a game is stopped.
+This event is mostly invoked after a game is finished and a player becomes able to make someone kicked from the room as a champion.

+**`onGameTick() : void`**: Is invoked 60 times per a second when the game is running and makes us able to detect miscellanous situations in the game.
+Users should be very careful when using this function because of smallest error (for example: bot is trying to find the ID of an uncertain player) in the function which this event uses will crash the room.

+**`onGamePause(byPlayer : playerObject) : void`**: Is invoked when the game is unpaused.

+**`onKickRateLimitSet(min : int, rate : int, burst : int, byPlayer : playerObject)`**: Is invoked when kick rate is changed and is effective to prevent players to use macro to shoot faster.

+**`onPlayerActivity(player : playerObject) : void`**: Is invoked when player presses a key or typing something on chat.
+Note that continuous presses on keyboard doesn't mean a sign of activity in the scope of the HaxBall Headless API.
+This event handler is also effective to detect AFK players but is currently inactive in our scripts.
+However, you are free the change it.

+**`onPlayerAdminChange(changedPlayer : playerObject, byPlayer : playerObject) : void`**: Is invoked when a player is given admin rights or its admin rights taken.
+As default, our room prevents more than one players to be admin in the same time but you are free to change this.

+**`onPlayerBallKick(player : playerObject) : void`**: Is invoked when a ball whose **cGroup** contains **kick** is kicked.
+This also means that the shoot is performed and stops the countdown.

+**`onPlayerChat(player : playerObject, message : string) : void`**: Is invoked when a player types something on the chat.
+Possibly used to detect AFK players.

+**`onPlayerJoin(player : playerObject) : void`**: Is invoked when a player joins the room.
+Player properties are also initialized on this event handler.

+**`onPlayerKicked(kickedPlayer : playerObject, reason : string, ban : bool, byPlayer : playerObject) : void`**: Is invoked when a player is kicked/banned.
+If ban becomes true, player will be blacklisted with the given **reason** and the name of **kickedPlayer** and the current date.

+**`onPlayerLeave(player : playerObject) : void`**: Is invoked when a player joins the room.
+If the player who is able to shoot leaves the game, then the turn is advanced to the next player; or if the blue player leaves the game, then a random player is chosen from the rest and a new game is started if there are enough players (default: 5 players).

+**`onPlayerTeamChange(changedPlayer : playerObject, byPlayer : playerObject) : void`**: Is invoked when a player is moved from a team to another team.
+In our scripts, we haven't implemented anything apart from logging what going is but you are free to edit there.
+But don't forget that the move players to teams arbitrarily while a game is running.
+This is will also explained on the *warnings* section.